JorgePablol/Social-Networks-Analysis-for-PLibMx/README.md

 You can start by reading the results or go directly to the [table of contents](#Table-Of-Contents).

 # [Results](#Table-Of-Contents)
-All the results are written below but if you want to see the report in tableau [click](https://app.powerbi.com/view?r=eyJrIjoiNzMxNmQ2OWEtNzkxZS00Y2E2LTg1MDktMTdhNzZkMTAyYzc3IiwidCI6IjJlZGE0M2M5LTUxYzktNDAwMi1iZjJmLTlmY2QwMzZmNjdkNyJ9)
+All the results are written below but if you want to see the **report in PowerBI [click]**(https://app.powerbi.com/view?r=eyJrIjoiNzMxNmQ2OWEtNzkxZS00Y2E2LTg1MDktMTdhNzZkMTAyYzc3IiwidCI6IjJlZGE0M2M5LTUxYzktNDAwMi1iZjJmLTlmY2QwMzZmNjdkNyJ9)